Assuming you have `origin` set to Pierre’s Git server

 The notable highlights are generated by AI to help you quickly understand the branch’s content, even without a branch description from the authors.
 As additional changes come in, the highlights will update to reflect them.

+Pierre automatically categorizes the type of work that is happening on every change surface.
 These categories are based on the diff itself and can help you quickly understand what’s changed.
-Click a category to filter the diff to that specific type of change.
+Click a category name in the top right of a file in the diff to filter your view to that category of change.

-Categories are fully generative, and range from things like "UI-components" and "API endpoints", to "documentation copy" and more.
+Categories are fully generative, and range from things like "UI Components" and "API Endpoints", to "Documentation Copy" and more.

 Read more about requesting review and publishing and sharing branches.